Trailblazing retailers never stop looking for new opportunities to delight their customers with unexpected products, service and experiences.

 3. Empower store associates for better customer service

 Design Within Reach separates itself from the competition by providing a customer experience as unique and inviting as its furniture products.
-Employees use Google Apps to provide a consistent experience across every location by instantly sharing inventory lists, promotion schedules, store layouts and PR updates.
+Employees use G Suite to provide a consistent experience across every location by instantly sharing inventory lists, promotion schedules, store layouts and PR updates.
 Store associates always have the latest product information at their fingertips and can use their tablets to answer any question from the store floor—or even at a client’s home.

 Help your store associates make more sales by putting the answer to every customer question in the palm of their hand.
 They can use their phones or tablets to access product specs, promotions, videos and FAQs stored in Google Drive.
 They can even reach out to their colleagues by posting a question on Google+.

 We want to be more nimble.
 We want to be faster.
 G Suite allows us to be closer to the customer.